skeeey/acm-troubleshooter/README.md

 - [x] support to ask ACM relevant questions/knowledge
 - [x] support to evaluate the response by user
 - [x] support to show current used docs in UI
-- [ ] continue to test the result with real user issues (slack/customer cases)
+- [ ] continue to test with real user issues (slack/customer cases)
 - [ ] issue triage (determine which team is responsible for the issue)
 - [ ] generate a slack bot in the mce/server-foundation channel
 - [ ] use a local LLM